hphelion/documentation/commercial/GA1/commercial.troubleshooting.install.md

 **Resolution**

-Verify the tripleo directory- user owner and group.
+Verify the tripleo directory user owner and group.
 It must be **root:root**.
-Incase it is not set as **root:root** then edit it to root using- `chown root:root tripleo`
+In case it is not set as **root:root** then change it to root using:

+	chown root:root tripleo

 <hr>
 ## Inconsistent Failures in RabbitMQ {#rabbit-failure}
 **System Behavior/Message**

-Inconsistent Rabbitmq failure seen on controller nodes while listing queues
+Inconsistent RabbitMQ failure seen on controller nodes while listing queues

 	rabbitmqctl list_queues

 **Resolution**

-Restart the Rabbitmq service.
+Restart the RabbitMQ service.

 <hr>